 Honey is no different from most foods: When buying it, aim to avoid processed options.
 When honey is processed it's heated, which can destroy its beneficial elements and make it less nutritious, says Scherr.
 Look for labels that say raw to avoid missing out on critical nutrients.

 Another essential label to look for is unfiltered.
-“Filtering honey removes a lot of the pollen, and bee pollen is nutritious,” said Scherr.
+“Filtering honey removes a lot of pollen, and bee pollen is nutritious,” said Scherr.
+It has also been noted for various other health benefits.
 If you’ve ever held your honey up to the light and noticed little particles in the honey, there’s a chance it’s unfiltered, and that’s some nutritious leftovers that you don’t want to miss.
 So remember: raw and unfiltered!

 2. Disregard "organic" on the label

 In many cases, choosing organic food is a great, reliable option.
 In the case of honey, it doesn’t matter if you opt for organic or not, because bees fly many miles and it's far too difficult to determine which flowers were visited.

 “You would have to ensure all flowers in the bee-foraging area were pesticide-free,” said Scherr, and this is extremely difficult to confirm.
 It’s likely that organic honey may be a little more pricey than non-organic honey, so knowing this little tip could shave a little off the price tag.

 Honey has different colors and distinct tastes based on which flowers the bees visited and the time of the year.
 Honey in the fall is usually darker and has a bolder flavor and honey in the spring is often lighter and has a milder taste.
 Both are delicious, and it’s worth trying out both to see what you like.
 While in the store or at the farmers market, check out the color of the honey and choose based on the flavor you want.